OpenFusionProject/openfusionproject.github.io/content/docs/guides/hosting-a-server.md

 Once you have a way to talk to this machine from any network, you need to make sure that the ports you setup for the `login` and `shard` servers are open in this machine, and in your router if that's the case.
 Setting up port forwarding is different depending on your router model, whether you're using a VPS, etc, so make sure to look for a guide for your specific case here.
 The goal is to have the `login` and `shard` ports (`23000` and `23001` in this example) open.

+After setting up port forwarding for the login and shard servers, make sure that the shard server IP address is set to your public external IP address, or your DNS domain that points to it.
+If you have set it to your internal IP address, like you're setting up a local server, people from outside your network won't be able to play.
+This setup, however, can have it's issues, see [Tricky detail](#Tricky detail) section bellow.

 ### Login into your own server

 Once you have the server running on a machine that you can access from any network, either with a DNS record or directly with the IP address, and the ports are open, you can already connect to your own OpenFusion server.
 Open the launcher in any computer connected to the internet, add a new server as described in the [Hosting a local server](#Hosting a local server) section, but this time use the IP address or your domain for it, and use the `login` port.